 Boothe had a knack for playing authority figures.
 With his thick brows and impressive fivehead, he was the general and/or politician and/or government agent you didn’t want to piss off.
 He could convey a great deal with no more than his screen presence.
 All of these could as well be said of Boothe in my favorite of all his performances as the cynical Corporal Charles Hardin in Southern Comfort.
 One of Boothe’s few prominent leading roles (at least second billing).

 Southern Comfort was a film made during writer/director Walter Hill’s most fruitful years.
 Between 1979 and 1982, Hill directed his four best films with The Warriors (1979), The Long Riders (1980), Southern Comfort (1981) and 48 Hours (1982).
-It was also during this period that Hill and his occasional writing partner David Giler rewrote a script known as “Starbeast” and turned into 1979 sci-fi classic Alien.
+It was also during this period that Hill and his occasional writing partner David Giler rewrote a script known as “Starbeast” and turned it into the 1979 sci-fi classic Alien.

 If you’re not familiar with Hill’s style, his work draws heavily from the western genre.
-Hill himself has gone on record as saying “every film I’ve done has been a western,” furthering explaining “the Western is ultimately a stripped down moral universe that is, whatever the dramatic problems are, beyond the normal avenues of social control and social alleviation of the problem, and I like to do that even within contemporary stories”.
+Hill himself has gone on record as saying “every film I’ve done has been a Western,” furthering explaining “the Western is ultimately a stripped down moral universe that is, whatever the dramatic problems are, beyond the normal avenues of social control and social alleviation of the problem, and I like to do that even within contemporary stories”.

 Labeling Southern Comfort as a western feels appropriate, but more specifically, Southern Comfort owes a lot to a previous Hill film, The Warriors.
 Both films are about a group of men fleeing from enemy territory after a gross misunderstanding.
 In The Warriors, it’s a gang falsely accused of assassinating a prominent figure.
 They are pursued by rival gangs in enemy territory and must find their way back to Coney Island.
 In Southern Comfort, it’s the Louisiana National Guard being chased through the bayou by mad Cajuns after a soldier jokingly fires blanks at them.
 Where I think The Warriors is more stylish and fun, the characters in Southern Comfort have more substance and the film is more suspenseful.

 Southern Comfort begins with a squad of nine members of the Louisiana National Guard assembling for weekend maneuvers in the heart of swamp country.
 It’s interesting to note these are members of the National Guard and not everyday soldiers.
 These guys aren’t expert trackers or killing machines.
 Corporal Hardin (Powers Boothe) is a transfer from the Texas National Guard and is a happily-married chemical engineer.
-Another character, Corporal Bowden (former NFL quarterback and future Fresno mayor Alan Autry) is a High School football coach.
+Another character, Corporal Bowden (former NFL quarterback and future Fresno Mayor Alan Autry) is a High School football coach.
 These are regular guys, they don’t even have real bullets in their guns.
 Which makes the situation they are thrust into that much more intense.

 Other prominent characters are Private Spencer (Keith Carradine) who, along with Boothe is the film’s co-lead, Fred Ward as tough guy Corporal Lonnie Reece, and Peter Coyote (a year before his memorable performance in E.T.) in the small but pivotal role of Staff Sergeant Crawford Poole.
 The character types are familiar but believable.
 There’s the tough guy, the dumb guy, the dumb crazy guy, the dumb tough guy, the tough, tough guy, etc. What makes these characters work so well is how they react to the madness that surrounds them.